Homemade Strawberry Popsicles are an easy to make frozen treat made with fresh fruit.

 Other fruit can be blended together with the strawberries to make a whole new flavor.
 Try Kiwi, mango, or blueberries.

-Homemade strawberry popsicles made with real fruit can be a healthy snack!
-There are only around 65 calories in each popsicle, making them a good healthy alternative to ice cream bars or other frozen treats with more sugar in them.
+Homemade strawberry popsicles made with real fruit can be a great snack!
+There are only around 65 calories in each popsicle, making them a good alternative to ice cream bars or other frozen treats with more sugar in them.